-Ellen, Caucasian, 32 years old, VP of Sales and Hari, Indian-American, 32 years old, Cardiologist have been dating for three years and find themselves stuck.
+Ellen, Caucasian, 32 years old, Director of business development at a hedge fund, and Hari, a 32-year old Indian-American Cardiologist have been dating for three years and find themselves stuck.
 "Mostly it is me feeling stuck with his family," shares Ellen.
 Although family issues have been ever-present in their relationship, as their relationship started to get more serious, family involvement also became highly charged.
-Hari is the eldest born son in his family, belongs to the Brahmin caste and grew up in Michigan.
+Hari is the eldest born son in his family, belongs to the Brahmin caste, and grew up in Michigan.
 Hari's parents always expected that he would marry an Indian woman.
 "I was pretty familiar with the Indian culture as I had done volunteering in India," says Ellen, but nothing prepared her for Hari's family.
 "His family is posing a lot more difficulties than I could ever imagine."
 After every trip to Hari's family, "I found myself in tears" shared Ellen.
-They grappled with significant and strenuous objection from his family as they attempted to create their own relationship.
+They grappled with significant and strenuous objections from his family as they attempted to create their own relationship.
 Their challenges ranged from: whether or not Ellen ought to learn the Indian language; should Hari be expressing his affections to Ellen in front of his conservative parents; whether Hari's parents would ever give approval and hence, legitimacy to their relationship, and so forth.
 Such family and cultural issues started to invade their intimate space and the couple became more enmeshed in defending or attacking family members than enjoying each other's company.
 Cultural issues - like, Hari being the oldest son and his family's caste also played in their relational dynamics.

 Miriam, 29-years old, African-American is married to Ethan, 30 years, from Ghana.
 They met in high school and have been married for 5-years.
-For the last couple of years their relationship has been going through a "rough patch" where little issues become big.
+For the last couple of years, their relationship has been going through a "rough patch" where little issues become big.
 Right from the time Miriam moved into Ethan's home, they cannot stop fighting on everything - from which spoon to use, which and whose dishes to keep versus donate, how to use the soap dispenser, and whether or not to use social media when they are having family dinners.
-In therapy, the couple acknowledge the disparate ways they have learnt emotional expressional and how it affects their exchanges.
+In therapy, the couple acknowledges the disparate ways they have learned emotional expression and how it affects their exchanges.
 Miriam tells Ethan, "I keep communicating to you in different ways.
 It feels like either you are not listening or you are not understanding."
 Ethan grew up in Belgium when his mother sent him to live with his grandmother when he was only one year old.
-At some level, he is aware that he has "deep issues as a result of being unwanted orphan that affect his inability to express emotions, but I don't know what to do."
-With a growing awareness of how suppressed emotions might be a playing a role in their conflicts, Miriam and Ethan learn to be emotionally present, and develop their nonverbal sensitivity to each other for greater insight, support, and transformation.
-With this, they supported each other in building an environment of nonjudgment and unconditional positive regard.
+At some level, he is aware that he has "deep issues as a result of being an unwanted orphan that affects his inability to express emotions, but I don't know what to do."
+With growing awareness of how suppressed emotions might be playing a role in their conflicts, Miriam and Ethan learn to be emotionally present and develop their nonverbal sensitivity to each other for greater insight, support, and transformation.
+With this, they supported each other in building an environment of non-judgment and unconditional positive regard.

 Multicultural Therapy for Minority and Diverse Clients

-Psychotherapy for Minority Clients Navigating Race, Faith and Ethnicity
+Psychotherapy for Minority Clients Navigating Race, Language, Sex, Faith and Ethnicity

-Dr. Sandhya provides interfaith and intercultural therapy to clients who come from different cultural, racial and ethnic backgrounds such as African-American, Italian, German, Palestinian, Chinese, Saudi, Iranian, Bangladeshi, Indian, Pakistani, Palestinian, Jamaican, Moroccan, Iraqi, Cameroon, Uganda, Egyptian, Korean, Syrian, Sudanese, Nigerian, and African-American, and across religious backgrounds such as Hindu, Muslim, Confucian, Jewish, and Catholic.
+Dr. Sandhya provides interfaith and intercultural therapy to clients who come from different cultural, racial, religious and ethnic backgrounds such as African-American, Italian, German, Palestinian, Chinese, Saudi, Iranian, Bangladeshi, Indian, Pakistani, Palestinian, Jamaican, Moroccan, Iraqi, Cameroon, Uganda, Egyptian, Korean, Syrian, Sudanese, Nigerian, and African-American.
 Dr. Sandhya's multicultural orientation and sensitivity is informed by her academic writings on the global family as well as her interviews of families in many countries around the world.

 Benjamin: "I have not seen successful relationships.
 How can I be less guarded with the woman I want to marry?
 How can I understand the unsaid at work?"